Raspberry Sorbet & Heart-Shaped Chocolate Chip Cookiess

 The above five are the foundation of a macrobiotic practice.

-We arrived in Melbourne on Sunday, June 20.
+We arrived in Melbourne on Sunday, buy viagra June 20.
 What friendly people the Australians are!
-Our sponosor and friend, Susanna, fixed a wonderful macrobiotic meal for us.
+Our sponosor and friend, remedy Susanna, here fixed a wonderful macrobiotic meal for us.
 Macrobiotic food is so dlecious and full of life.
 How lucky we are!
 Best wishes to all, including our Facebook fans and other friends back home and around the world!

 Here’s a pic of Cynthia at the airport with our plane, that we were on fir 14 hrs(!), behind her.